What Is the Difference Between Named Perils and All-Risk Coverage?

 - Flooding (requires separate flood insurance)

-- Earthquakes (requires a separate endorsement)
+- Earthquakes and earth movement (requires a separate endorsement)

 - Wear and tear or lack of maintenance